mtlynch/mtlynch.io/_posts/2018-05-29-since-quitting.md

 {% include image.html file="nyt-parser.png" alt="Visualization of New York Times results" max_width="509px" fig_caption=fig_caption %}

-That sounded neat, but felt like overkill for my little recipe aggregator site.
+That sounded neat but felt like overkill for my little recipe aggregator site.
 It would be like founding a home cleaning service because your bathroom was dirty.
 It might solve the problem, but the solution would be bigger than the issue it addressed.

 Then I had a realization: What if ingredient parsing *is* the business?

-KetoHub was a fun project, but I still hadn't found a good way to monetize it.
+KetoHub was a fun project, but I still hadn't found an effective way to monetize it.
 If parsing ingredients was a problem for KetoHub, maybe it was a problem for other web and mobile apps.
-There were services that offered ingredient parsing, but each one I evaluated was either inaccurate or mandated prohibitively strict usage terms.
+There were existing services that offered ingredient parsing, but each one I evaluated was either inaccurate or mandated prohibitively strict usage terms.

 I asked my freelancer friend, [Ferngully](/outsourcing-mvp/#finding-a-freelancer) to begin experimenting with the *NY Times* technique for parsing ingredients.
 When she found it to be viable, we spent a few weeks together going down the rabbit hole of machine learning and natural language processing.